aharring83/Bacterial-Genomics-Workshop/README.md

 Now we are readying to do some bioinformatics!!!

 We are going to participate in a Legionella surveillance study.
-The Southern Nevada Health District and Southern Nevada Water Authority routinely perform surveillance of water in order to ensure the safety of public health.
+The Southern Nevada Health District and Southern Nevada Water Authority routinely perform surveillance of premise plumbing water (building) in order to ensure the safety of public health.
 Legionnaire's disease is a bacterial respiratory disease with flu-like sympthoms caused by _Legionella pneumonphila_, and infects people through the inhalation of contaminated water droplets. _Legionella pneumonphila_ is ubiquitous in environmental waters and normal flora found in municipal water pipes.
 We are going to be analyzing a subset of building water samples collected throughout Las Vegas Valley and compare them to a strain linked to an ongoing outbreak in Los Angeles County.

 ![](https://i.postimg.cc/1zdPgHjQ/How-Legionella-Affects-Building-Water-Systems-and-People.png)